 When you travel to a higher altitude environment, your body must make certain physiological adaptations in order to handle the significant decrease in oxygen.

-Oxygen is necessary for all cellular life in our body.
+Oxygen is necessary for all cellular life in your body.
 Your heart's sole function is to provide your organs and tissues with oxygenated blood and to return deoxygenated blood to your lungs so that it can become oxygenated again.
 How often it needs to beat is partly dependent upon the density of oxygen present in the surrounding air.

-High Altitude Environment
+High Altitude Sickness